-There's nothing more exciting than making the holiday rounds with a new baby to show off -- for you, anyway.
+There's nothing more exciting than making the holiday rounds with a new baby to show off—for you, anyway.
 Your little one may have a different idea.
 Help him maintain an even keel with these stay-cheery tips:

-Be greedy.
 Well-meaning relatives will be happy to meet the new addition and, of course, will want to hold him.
 To avoid hurt feelings, say something like "I'm going to hang on to him for now.
 The truth is he gets overwhelmed by crowds, so we're going to take it slow," suggests Claire Lerner, the director of parenting information and resources at Zero to Three, a national child-development organization in Washington, D.C.

-Take a time-out.
 You may be enjoying chatting up cousin Carla over a leisurely dinner, but if your baby starts working his way to a meltdown, retreat from the crowd for a short time.
 Take him into a dark, quiet room and softly reassure him.
 You'll be surprised how quickly he can relax and recharge for the party's second half.